get-glu/glu/docs/guides/gitops-implementation.md

 Whenever a new version of our application is pushed and tagged as `latest` in some source OCI repository we want to update our configuration Git repository, so that FluxCD can deploy it to our _staging_ environment.
 Additionally, when a user decides the application in production is ready, we want them to be able to promote it to the _production_ environment.

-Our example repository, acts as the source of truth for FluxCD to apply to the target environments.
+Our example repository acts as the source of truth for FluxCD to apply to the target environments.
-It contains the manifests which our pipeline is going to update for us.
+It contains the manifests that our pipeline is going to update for us.
-The different `staging` and `production` directories in the `env` folder is where you will find these managed manifests:
+The different `staging` and `production` directories in the `env` folder are where you will find these managed manifests:

 ```yaml
 env